el-tocino/ViWall/README.md

 Each client player should have a unique machine_id.
 This isn't enforced or checked, so you can have all of them playing one segment, if you copy the same config over and over again.

+Was usable for 1080p source files on a couple of n100 machines.

 ## Set the video file (supports spaces in the name)
 echo "filename /path/to/local_video.mp4" | nc -u -w0 127.0.0.1 5005